Military history of Cuba: 18th century

 Cuba's militia system was expanded during the 18th century, growing from one company in 1600 to three full battalions and 16 separate companies by 1770.
 Several Cuban militia units partook in military campaigns beyond the confines of Cuba during the 18th century.

 Auxiliary labour battalions manned by Black slaves were also formed to augment Cuban forces.
 Slaves were initially pressed into service only for construction work, although by 1765, select slaves were also pressed into service with the artillery corps.

 War of Jenkin's Ear

-The War of Jenkins' Ear was a conflict between the British and Spanish and was the first major European war to be fought expressively for Caribbean aims, with both colonial powers looking to secure their trade routes in the Caribbean.
+The War of Jenkins' Ear was a conflict between Britain and Spain and was the first major European war fought expressly for Caribbean aims, as both colonial powers sought to secure their trade routes in the region.
 Early in the conflict, British forces in Jamaica concentrated their attacks on the Spanish Main instead of Cuba, as Havana lay too far windward from Jamaica to attack quickly and return in the shortest time possible.
-Although the Spanish Havana squadron was reinforced at the onset of the conflict, the sizable British force in the Caribbean forced the Spanish to maintain a defensive posture in the region.
+Although the Spanish Havana squadron was reinforced at the onset of the conflict, the size of the British force in the Caribbean compelled Spain to adopt a largely defensive posture in the region.